What does an air mattress do?

 When the blood flow decreases, less oxygen reaches our skin cells.
 This means that the skin cells begin to die and pressure sores form in their place.

-Air mattresses help to prevent this from ever occurring in the first place.
+Air mattresses are designed to prevent pressure sores from occurring in the first place.
 They are often referred to as anti-decubitus mattresses.

-By using different motions and patterns, the air actually stops pressure build-ups from happening.
+By using different motions and patterns, the air flow actually stops the build-up of pressure taking place.
 Consequently, this slows down any pressure injuries taking hold and promotes better circulation in vulnerable areas of the body.

 Air mattresses can provide pressure relief or pressure redistribution.